-In North America, we operate a hub and spoke model that is centered around our 10 distribution centers in the U.S. and Canada with 127 branch locations which have inventory and local employees and house 14 valve and engineering service centers.
-Our U.S. network is comprised of 102 branch locations and nine distribution centers.
-We own our Charleston, WV corporate office and our Nitro, WV and our Houston, TX (Darien Street) distribution centers and lease the remaining seven distribution centers.
-In Canada, we have 25 branch locations and we own our one distribution center in Nisku, Alberta, Canada.
-We own less than 10% of our branch locations as we primarily lease the facilities.
+In North America, we operate a hub and spoke model that is centered around our 9 distribution centers in the U.S. and Canada with 120 branch locations which have inventory and local employees and house 13 valve and engineering service centers.
+Our U.S. network is comprised of 100 branch locations and eight distribution centers.
+We own our Charleston, West Virginia corporate office.
+In Canada, we have 20 branch locations, and we own our one distribution center in Nisku, Alberta, Canada.
+We own less than 10% of our branch locations as we primarily lease these facilities.

-Outside North America, we operate through a network of 50 branch locations located throughout Europe, Asia, Australasia, the Middle East and Caspian, including six distribution centers in the United Kingdom, Norway, Singapore, the Netherlands, the United Arab Emirates and Australia.
-Thirteen valve and engineering service centers are housed within our distribution centers and branch locations.
+Outside North America, we operate through a network of 49 branch locations located throughout Europe, Asia, Australasia, the Middle East and Caspian, including six distribution centers in the United Kingdom, Norway, Singapore, the Netherlands, the United Arab Emirates and Australia.
+Twelve valve and engineering service centers are housed within our distribution centers and branch locations.
 We own our Brussels, Belgium location, and the remainder of our locations are leased.

-Our Company maintains its principal executive office at 1301 McKinney Street, Suite 2300, Houston, Texas, 77010 and also maintains a corporate office in Charleston, West Virginia.
+Our Company maintains its principal executive office at 1301 McKinney Street, Suite 2300, Houston, Texas, 77010 and also maintains corporate offices in Charleston, West Virginia and LaPorte, Texas.
 These locations have corporate functions such as executive management, accounting, human resources, legal, marketing, supply chain management, business development and information technology.